 I’m not a scientist, so I don’t know how bad fluoride really is, but I just read that fluoridation in the water is banned in China as well as a number of other countries.
 So why isn’t it banned everywhere?
 Why are we fluoridating the water in the US?
 Again, I can’t answer these questions, but this is an interesting site about the potential dangers of fluoride.

 In my research, I did learn that fluoride comes from fluorine, which is the 9th element in the periodic table and is the 24th most abundant element in the universe (If you’re curious, Hydrogen and Helium top the list).
-Fluorine is a highly reactive gas, meaning it combines with most anything, thus it is not readily available in its natural state.
-However, it combines with some elements to make beautiful minerals called fluorite or fluorospar and happens to be the state mineral of Illinois.
-Interestingly, they don’t mine it in Illinois anymore due to competition in China.
-Below is a picture of fluorite.
+In addition, fluorine is a highly reactive gas, meaning it combines with most anything, thus it is not readily available in its natural state.
+Interestingly, it’s a component in a beautiful mineral called fluorite or fluorospar and this rock happens to be the state mineral of Illinois.
+Unfortunately, fluorite isn’t mined in Illinois anymore due to Chinese competition.
+Below is a picture of fluorite for reference.

 On a scary note, while looking for a good picture of teeth for this blog post, I found a gruesome image of a child’s skull before losing its baby teeth, I warn you not to look, but if you’re brave, click here.
 OK, it’s not that scary, but why do we even have baby teeth?
 It would make more sense if our teeth just grew like our bones.
 Why are they hiding?